The brightest object in the universe is called a Quasar, also known as a black hole that is consuming a star creating Accretion Discs.

 15. The asteroid impact that killed the dinosaurs was powerful enough to send Earth rocks to Mars and even Europa.
 As a result, if we ever find life on those worlds it may actually have originated on our own planet.

-A single asteroid can contain US$20 trillion worth of metals.
+A single asteroid can contain $20 trillion worth of metals.

 17. The asteroid that killed the dinosaurs also caused volcanoes to erupt everywhere, acid rain which burned flesh and vegetation, a sulfuric gas that blocked out sunlight for years, vaporized rocks as deep as the sea floor, and mega tsunamis up to 2 miles (3.22km) high.